Double Tulip Columbus, 10 Bulbs

 This stunning double tulip promises lots of petals to rival a peony!

-Here in the mountains of Western North Carolina, these tulips typically flower for us in mid- to late-April, towards the end of tulip season.
+Here in the mountains of Western North Carolina, these tulips typically flower for us in late March or early April, toward the middle of tulip season.

 Plant when your soil temperature is below 55 degrees.
 We don't typically reach this point until late November, but colder climates will get there sooner.
 Check your soil temperature with a soil thermometer.